On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: Introduction

 The key Assumptions 2.10, 2.11, and 2.13 made in \cite{HSV14} can be summarised as (A) a global lower bound on the acceptance probability of the pCN as well as (B) a (local) Lipschitz continuity requirement on $\Phi$.
 In non-linear PDE problems, part (B) can usually be verified (e.g., \cite{NVW18}), while part (A) is more challenging: due to the global nature of the assumption, it seems that verification of (A) will typically require bounds for likelihood ratios $\exp(\Phi(\theta)-\Phi(\bar\theta))$ with $\theta,\bar\theta$ arbitrarily far apart.
 Of course, in some specific problems an initial bound may be obtained by invoking inequalities like (\ref{ubd}).
 However the resulting lower bounds on the acceptance probabilities in the pCN scheme will decrease exponentially in $N$.
 We also note that though dimension-independent, the main Theorems 2.12 and 2.14 from \cite{HSV14} remain implicit (non-quantitative) in the relevant quantities from Assumptions (A) and (B); this seems to stem both from the utilised proof techniques, such as considerations regarding level sets of Lyapunov functions (cf.~\cite{HSV14}, p.2474), as well as the qualitative nature of the key underlying probabilistic weak Harris theorem proved by \cite{HMS11}.
 Summarising, while it would be very exciting to see the results \cite{HSV14} be extended to yield quantitative bounds which are polynomial in both $N,D$, serious technical and conceptual innovations seem to be required.
-In the present context, when exploiting local average curvature of the likelihood surface arising from PDE structure, it appears more promising to investigate gradient based MCMC schemes.
+These remarks apply as well to recent dimension-free mixing time bounds on Hamiltonian Monte Carlo (HMC) methods in \cite{BREZ20, BRE21, GHM21}, which scale exponentially in $N$ via the Lipschitz constant of $\ell_N$.
+In our context, when exploiting local average curvature of the likelihood surface arising from PDE structure, it is more promising to investigate gradient based MCMC schemes.